 Ken Takanashi, MBA, an outside Board Member, has extensive experience in corporate management in the field of life science.
 He advises the Company's management from an outside perspective and supervises the Company's management using his work background, experience, and knowledge.
-Although he has no personal or capital relationship with the Company, he is a shareholder of the Company and Executive Vice President and Representative Director of Shin Nippon Biomedical Laboratories, Ltd. (SNBL), which has a business relationship with the Company involving contracted services.
+While he has 57 units of stock acquisition rights of the Company (5,700 shares), he has no other personal, capital, business or other interests with the Company.
+However, he is a shareholder of the Company and Executive Vice President and Representative Director of Shin Nippon Biomedical Laboratories, Ltd. (SNBL), which has a business relationship with the Company involving contracted services.

 Reiko Namikawa, MD.
 Ph.D., an outside Board Member has a wealth of knowledge in non-clinical and clinical development and business development, including overseas activities, as well as her knowledge as a physician.
 She advises the Company's management from an outside perspective and supervises the Company's management using her work background, experience, and knowledge.
-She has no personal, capital, business relationship or other interests with the Company.
+While she has 57 units of stock acquisition rights of the Company (5,700 shares), she has no other personal, capital, business or other interests with the Company.

 Nobuaki Kobayashi, an outside Audit & Supervisory Board Member, has a wealth of experience in the administrative departments of financial institutions and other companies, as well as experience as a corporate auditor.
 He advises the Company's management from an outside perspective and monitors the legality of the Company's management using his work background, experience, and knowledge.
-She has no personal, capital, business relationship or other interests with the Company.
+While he has 35 units of stock acquisition rights of the Company (3,500 shares), he has no other personal, capital, business or other interests with the Company.

 Kenichi Nakamura, an outside Audit & Supervisory Board Member, has expert knowledge as a certified public accountant and tax accountant, and provides advice to the Company's management from an outside perspective and monitors the legality of the Company's management using his work experience, experience and knowledge.
-While he has 250 units of stock acquisition rights of the Company (10,000 shares), he has no other personal, capital, business or other interests with the Company.
+While he has common stock of 10,000 shares and 18 units of stock acquisition rights of the Company (1,800 shares), he has no other personal, capital, business or other interests with the Company.

 Hiroyuki Hasegawa, an outside Audit & Supervisory Board Member, is a lawyer with extensive experience and deep insight as a legal expert.
 He provides advice on the Company's management from an outside perspective, and utilizes his work background, experience, and knowledge to strengthen the Company's audit system and monitor the legality of the Company's management.
-She has no personal, capital, business relationship or other interests with the Company.
+While he has 18 units of stock acquisition rights of the Company (1,800 shares), he has no other personal, capital, business or other interests with the Company.